How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 • Open the php.ini file for editing and change the value of the error_reporting variable to E_ALL: error_reporting = E_ALL

-• In the .htaccess file (which is in the folder of the problem site), write two lines: php_flag display_errors on php_flag display_startup_errors on
+• In the .htaccess file (which is in the folder of the problematic site) write two lines: php_flag display_errors on php_flag display_startup_errors on

-• The third way for shared hosting - just ask technical support - how can I enable error reporting? 🙂 Since this is often done through the hosting control panel.
+• The third method for shared hosting is just ask technical support - how can you enable error output? 🙂 Since this is often done through the hosting control panel.

-Another reason for the error could be internal errors and conflicts CMS WordPress.
-You can see the error by replacing in the file wp-config.php string define('WP_DEBUG', false); on the
+Another reason for the error may be internal errors and conflicts itself CMS WordPress.
+You can see the error by replacing in the file wp-config.php line define('WP_DEBUG', false); on

 Define("WP_DEBUG", true);

-• Another very popular mistake (especially when installing new themes or transferring sites) is that the site files are not fully uploaded.
-If you are very "lucky" then there will be just a white screen without any errors - and at least you crack!
-It helps only uploading files again.
+• Another very popular mistake (especially when installing new themes or moving sites) is that the site files are not fully downloaded.
+If you are very “lucky”, you will see just a white screen without any errors - and even if you crack!
+The only thing that helps is downloading the files again.

-• Another white page may appear after editing the site files by an editor who does not know how to work correctly with the UTF-8 encoding.
-Treatment - redownload site files or restore from a backup.
+• Another white page may appear after editing site files with an editor who does not know how to work correctly with UTF-8 encoding.
+Treatment - redownload the site files or restore from a backup.

-• If for some reason, instead of opening the usual wordpress administration pages, you get a blank page, you first need to rename the directory plugins(it is located in the /wp-content/ folder) on the server, for example in plugins_old. (added by user Vadim )
+• If for some reason, instead of opening the usual WordPress admin pages, you get a blank page, first of all you need to rename the directory plugins(it is located in the /wp-content/ folder) on the server, for example in plugins_old. (added by user Vadim )

-• Also, caching plugins can provoke a white page.
-In this case, you should find and clear the cache (usually the cache folder is located in /wp-content or /wp-content/caching_plugin_name) . ( Thanks comrade Spektra! )
+• Also, a white page can be caused by caching plugins.
+In this case, it’s worth finding and clearing the cache (usually the cache folder is located in /wp-content or /wp-content/caching_plugin_name). ( Thanks comrade Spectra! )

 by admin on August 26, 2011

-Yesterday I ran into a problem with a blank page when entering a WordPress blog.
-That is, when I go to my site - a white empty page and nothing more.
-This problem among WordPress users is also called the “white screen of death”.
+Yesterday I encountered a problem with a blank page when logging into a blog on WordPress.
+That is, when I go to my website, white is displayed empty page and nothing more.
+This problem among WordPress users is also called “white screen of death”.

-In my case a white page when entering the site was displayed when you write the site from WWW.
-When you write a site without WWW, the site was displayed normally.
+In my case a white page when entering the site was displayed when the site was accessed from WWW.
+When you write a site without WWW, the site displays normally.

-Empty page may also be displayed after you have published a post or activated a plugin.
-That is, instead of returning you to the admin page with confirmation of the changes, an empty page is displayed.
+Empty page may also appear after you have published a post or activated a plugin.
+That is, instead of returning you to the admin page with confirmation of changes, a blank page is displayed.

-It also happens when neither the website nor the WordPress admin panel open at all.
+It also happens when neither the site nor the WordPress admin panel open at all.
 There is no error message, just a white screen.

 Blank WordPress page